ragaeeb/forwarder-bot/README.md

 8. **Advanced Search**: Search functionality within user conversations
 9. **Protection Customization**: Control whether you want to protect your messages from being forwarded or not.
 10. **Quote Original Message**: For edited messages.
+11. **Fix Design Flaw**: `threadIds` in a group are useless if bot is reassigned to a new group which will have completely different thread ID mappings.
+This will allow multiple bots to be hosted in the same AWS instance.
+12. **Standardize field names**: Remove `messageId` and `id` duplication from `messages` table.

 ## Contributing